-Many of our current and potential competitors are publicly traded, or are divisions of publicly traded, major pharmaceutical and medical device companies that have substantially greater financial, technical, sales and marketing resources than we do.
-We will face steep competition from Allergan plc, Amgen Inc., H. Lundbeck A/S, Novartis International AG, Teva Pharmaceutical Industries Ltd., Biohaven Pharmaceuticals Inc. and Eli Lilly and Company, among other established and potential competitors that may be better capitalized and have a history of commercializing products around the world.
-Also, several neuromodulation devices are approved for the treatment and/or prevention of migraine, including Cefaly, Nerivo or any other neuromodulation devices that may be marketed for use in treating pain associated with primary headache.
+Many of our current and potential primary headache competitors are publicly traded, or are divisions of publicly traded, major pharmaceutical and medical device companies that have substantially greater financial, technical, sales and marketing resources than we do.
+We will face steep competition from Allergan plc, Amgen Inc., H. Lundbeck A/S, Novartis International AG, Teva Pharmaceutical Industries Ltd., Pfizer Inc., and Eli Lilly and Company, among other established and potential competitors that may be better capitalized and have a history of commercializing products around the world.
+Also, several neuromodulation devices are approved for the treatment and/or prevention of migraine, including Cefaly, Nerivo, or any other neuromodulation devices that may be marketed for use in treating pain associated with primary headache.
 Cefaly has been granted an OTC clearance allowing it to be sold without a prescription, and the impact of this clearance on the competitive landscape remains to be seen.
-Given the size of the existing and potential market in the United States, we expect that as we continue our commercial efforts in the United States our current and future competitors including any who may compete with us in the direct-to-consumer channel, will take aggressive action to protect their current market position.
+Given the size of the existing and potential market in the United States, we expect that, as we continue our commercial efforts in the United States, our current and future competitors, including any who may compete with us in the direct-to-consumer channel, will take aggressive action to protect their current share of the market.

 We will face significant competition in establishing our market share in the United States and may encounter unforeseen obstacles and competitive challenges in the United States.
 In addition, some physicians have a long-standing practice of using the headache products of our larger, more established competitors.
 Physicians who use our competitors' products for the treatment of migraine headache may be reluctant to try new products from a source with which they are less familiar.
-If these physicians do not try and subsequently adopt our product, then our financial performance will be adversely affected.
+If these physicians do not try, and subsequently adopt, our product, then, our financial performance would be adversely affected.

-In the United Kingdom, Fremanezumab has been recommended for use in the National Health Service by the National Institute Health and Care Excellence for the treatment of migraine.
-Although our current business in the United Kingdom is almost entirely for the prevention and treatment of cluster headache, this recommendation may limit our ability to penetrate the migraine market in the United Kingdom.
+In the United Kingdom, three of the CGRP monoclonal antibody therapies have been recommended for use in the National Health Service by the National Institute Health and Care Excellence for the prevention of migraine.
+All of our current business with the National Health Service in the United Kingdom is for the prevention and treatment of cluster headache, and these recommendations may limit our ability to penetrate the NHS migraine market in the United Kingdom.

-Further, a number of our competitors are currently conducting, or we anticipate will be conducting, clinical trials to demonstrate the results of their headache products.
+Furthermore, a number of our competitors are currently conducting, or we anticipate will be conducting, clinical trials to demonstrate the results of their headache products.
 The results of these trials may be equivalent to, or potentially better than, the results of our clinical trials, which could have a material adverse effect on us.
 The completion of our competitors' clinical trials with respect to their headache products could negatively impact the perception of us or our gammaCore therapy.
-In addition, perception by physicians, payers or patients that a competitor's product is superior to our gammaCore therapy or offers comparable benefits at a lower cost or lower incidence of undesirable side effects as compared against our gammaCore therapy, among other perception-driven outcomes in the market following competitors' completion of their clinical trials, could have a material adverse effect on us.
+In addition, perception by physicians, payors, or patients that a competitor's product is superior to our gammaCore therapy or offers comparable benefits at a lower cost or lower incidence of undesirable side effects as compared against our gammaCore therapy, among other perception-driven outcomes in the market following competitors' completion of their clinical trials, could have a material adverse effect on us.